xames3/xa/docs/source/projects/xsnumpy.rst

 They were about thinking like NumPy:

-- How can I infer the correct output shape?
+- :fas:`layer-minus red far` How can I minimise unnecessary data duplication?
-- How can I broadcast arrays?
+- :fas:`object-intersect yellow far` How can I broadcast arrays?
-- How can I minimise unnecessary data duplication?
+- :fas:`shapes green far` How can I infer the correct output shape?

 I was creating a flexible and extensible system that could handle both intuitive and weird edge cases.
 With each iteration, every commit I made, I